Git Over Reticulum

 2 Fixed bug in parser 8f3a21c9d84e927b… 2025-01-14 09:15 1

-Use --scope completed to view completed work documents, or --scope all to see both active and completed.
+Use --scope completed to view completed work documents, --scope proposed to view proposed documents, or --scope all to see all scopes.

 Viewing a Work Document